pspete/psPAS/README.md

 # **psPAS: PowerShell Module for the CyberArk API**

-Use PowerShell to manage CyberArk via the PVWA REST API.
+Through the PVWA REST API, administer CyberArk with PowerShell.

-Contains all published methods of the API up to CyberArk v12.6.
+contains all of the documented API capabilities up to CyberArk v12.6.

 Docs: [https://pspas.pspete.dev](https://pspas.pspete.dev)